sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: A creature of your choice that you can see within range regains 2 hit points.

+### Shared Sense Gu

+*Rank 3 Divination*

+Cost: 90 portions

+Range: Touch

+Health: 4

+Food: <!-- TODO ->

+Effect: You touch a creature and implant Shared Sense Gu on their body.
+This process is painless and impossible to feel, and Shared Sense Gu is undetectable by divinations of rank 3 or below.
+While implanted, you may use your combat action to close your eyes and connect with Shared Sense Gu, immediately learning the exact location of the target and switching from using your senses to theirs.
+You can see, smell, hear, feel, and taste whatever the target is while sharing their senses, and can end the effect at any time.

 ### Sharp Intent Gu
 *Rank 3-4 Manifestation*